dalenewman/Cfg-NET/README.md

 }
 ```

-To make the above model work with Cfg-NET, have
+To enable configurations, have each class
-each class inherit `CfgNode` and decorate
+inherit `CfgNode` and decorate the properties
-the properties with the `Cfg` custom attribute:
+with the `Cfg` custom attribute:

 ```csharp
 using System.Collections.Generic;